tijme/reverse-engineering/README.rst

 The Crackme's
 -------------

-Every crackme directory contains the original ``crackme.exe`` to solve including the patches or loaders that I created.
+Every crackme directory contains the original ``crackme.exe`` to solve including the patches, loaders or keygens that I created.
 The ``README.rst`` includes the level of difficulty, the source I got the crackme from and the author's crackme instructions.

 Other Stuff
 -----------